hkamran80/music-analyzer/README.md

 - `GUILD_ID`: Used to deploy slash commands to a particular server/guild, instead of all servers
   - Uncomment lines 9 and 132 in `discord-bot/deploy-commands.js` and comment line 133 to switch to single-server command deployment
   - Reverse to switch to global server deployment
+- `PYTHONPATH`: The path to your Python executable
+  - Optional (defaults to output from `which python3`)

 Before running `npm run start`, do two things.
 1. `npm i` or `npm install`